wajidbaba/global.hackathon/TEAMS.md

 TNTeam consists of a mix of experienced hacker veterans, promising programming rising stars, and artists, all from Tunisia.
-Some of us know each other since quite a while now (Rafik and Mohamed were classmates since high school), met during work (Rafik and Ibtissem happen to be coworkers, Elyes was an intern in the company Rafik and Ibtissem work in) or while attending Kendo training (Rafik and Chakib are Kenshis).
+Some of us met at workplace (Rafik, Ibtissem and Marwa happen to be coworkers, Elyes was an intern in that same company work in) or while attending Kendo training (Rafik and Chakib are Kenshis).
 But all in all, TNTeam is made of close friends, that all love hacking and fine arts.

-* `Rafik` and `Mohamed` are Back-End Developers and architects.
-They'll probably will write Clojure, Java and Javascript (on the browser and in node.js). `Mohamed` is an egg on twitter because he chose to.
-They began hacking since the nineties, and were coding for living for fourteen years now.
+* `Rafik` and `Ibtissem` are Back-End Developers and architects.
+They'll probably write lots of Javascript(On the browser, and servside as Node.js) even if they originally love Clojure.
+They will also join Front-end side if they have to, but only if there is no other choice.
-* `Ibtissem` is an experienced Front-End infrastructure engineer, though also having her word to say on back-end side of things.
+* `Marwa` is an experienced Front-End infrastructure engineer, though also having her word to say on back-end side of things.
 She knows a couple of things about Clojure, Java, HTML5 and JS.
 She accouns for three years experience.